 ‘Be the change that you want to see in the world’

-The enormity of this quote given to us by the late Mahatma Gandhi, these powerfully focused words, such a call to action, they make me question myself – am I doing something worthy of this great man’s epitaph?
+The enormity of this quote given to us by the late Mahatma Gandhi, these powerfully focused words, such a call to action, they make me question myself – what would he have said about climate change & mobile phones?
+Plus, am I doing something worthy of this great man’s epitaph?

 For the purists: